 What is the Lexus TX release date?

-The Lexus TX three-row SUV could be launched in late 2022, made in Princeton, Indiana.
+The Lexus TX three-row SUV could be launched in mid-2023, made in Princeton, Indiana.

 What will be Lexus TX price?